Boreal ecosystem

-A boreal ecosystem is an ecosystem with a subarctic climate located in the Northern Hemisphere, approximately between 50° to 70°N latitude.
+A boreal ecosystem is an ecosystem with a subarctic climate located in the Northern Hemisphere, approximately between 50° and 70°N latitude.
 These ecosystems are commonly known as taiga and are located in parts of North America, Europe, and Asia.
 The ecosystems that lie immediately to the south of boreal zones are often called hemiboreal.
 There are a variety of processes and species that occur in these areas as well.

 The Köppen symbols of boreal ecosystems are Dfc, Dwc, Dfd, and Dwd.

+Boreal ecosystems are some of the most vulnerable to climate change.
+Both loss of permafrost, reductions in cold weather and increases in summer heat cause significant changes to ecosystems, displacing cold-adapted species, increasing forest fires, and making ecosystems vulnerable to changing to other ecosystem types.
+These changes can cause Climate change feedback cycles, where thawing permafrost and changing ecosystems release more greenhouse gas emissions into the atmosphere causing more climate change.

 Boreal Species

 The species within boreal ecosystems varies as it consists of both terrestrial and aquatic habitats.
 The species composition include many generalized and less specialized feeders.
 From the equator to the poles, species richness decreases, and there is a negative relationship with species richness changes as climate changes.

 However, despite not being as biodiverse as tropical systems, this area has a variety of species.
 Boreal ecosystems are filled with a multitude of flora species from black and white spruce, to willows, wildflowers, and alders.
 Caribou, although not there year round, come down and into these regions during the winter to forage for lichen.
 A few fish species include salmonids, smelts, sticklebacks, lamprey and sculpins.
 For salmon these systems are vital: relying on the riparian systems within boreal ecosystems for multiple life stages in both the beginning and the end of their life cycle, sockeye rely on the provided freshwater environments as eggs, fry and adult stages.